Evolutionary Algorithms Are Significantly More Robust to Noise When They Ignore It: Abstract

 \section{Abstract}

-Randomized search heuristics (RHSs) are generally believed to be robust to noise.
-However, almost all mathematical analyses on how RSHs cope with a noisy access to the objective function assume that each solution is re-evaluated whenever it is compared to others.
-This is unfortunate, both because it wastes computational resources and because it requires the user to foresee that noise is present (as in a noise-free setting, one would never re-evaluate solutions).
+Randomized search heuristics (RSHs) are known to have a certain robustness to noise.
+Mathematical analyses trying to quantify rigorously how robust RSHs are to a noisy access to the objective function typically assume that each solution is re-evaluated whenever it is compared to others.
+This aims at preventing that a single noisy evaluation has a lasting negative effect, but is computationally expensive and requires the user to foresee that noise is present (as in a noise-free setting, one would never re-evaluate solutions).

-In this work, we show the need for re-evaluations could be overestimated, and in fact, detrimental.
-For the classic benchmark problem of how the $(1+1)$ evolutionary algorithm optimizes the LeadingOnes benchmark, we show that without re-evaluations up to constant noise rates can be tolerated, much more than the $O(n^{-2} \log n)$ noise rates that can be tolerated when re-evaluating solutions.
+In this work, we conduct the first mathematical runtime analysis of an evolutionary algorithm solving a single-objective noisy problem without re-evaluations.
+We prove that the $(1+1)$ evolutionary algorithm without re-evaluations can optimize the classic LeadingOnes benchmark with up to constant noise rates, in sharp contrast to the version with re-evaluations, where only noise with rates $O(n^{-2} \log n)$ can be tolerated.
+This result suggests that re-evaluations are much less needed than what was previously thought, and that they actually can be highly detrimental.
+The insights from our mathematical proofs indicate that this similar results are plausible for other classic benchmarks.

-This first runtime analysis of an evolutionary algorithm solving a single-objective noisy problem without re-evaluations could indicate that such algorithms cope with noise much better than previously thought, and without the need to foresee the presence of noise.